balaseshan1/modular_traffic_network_simulator/README.md

 - Roads are lines between junctions
 - Vehicles are colored points
-- Color indicates destination with slight variation
+- Color indicates source of the vehicle
-- Layout computed automatically
+- Layout could be computed automatically or positions of the junctions could be manually specified